Stephanie loves to travel. She has written numerous articles with tips, photographs, and information on places to visit.

-Harry Potter Brings Magic to Orlando, Florida
+Harry Potter Theme Park, Florida

 Based on the wildly popular book series written by J.K.
 Rowling, the Harry Potter theme park literally brings the magic to life.
 It was a good gamble for Universal Studios, despite the recession.
 Potter mania will never die - from books, movies and video games, toy wands and robes, to creative Harry Potter Legos, you can feed your wizarding hunger in many ways!

-Although I haven't traveled across the country yet to see the new theme park, I talked to my nephews (ages 11 and 13) about their recent visit in Orlando.
+Although I haven't traveled across the country yet to see the new theme park, I talked to my nephews (ages 11 and 13) about their recent visit to Orlando.
 They were so enthusiastic about the experience, I almost felt as if I had disapparated from Oregon and ended up in Florida alongside them.

 Now, I am just waiting for Harry to conjure up some cheap flights to Orlando for my family, and we'll be there faster than you can say "time turner...."

 Universal Studios Opens the Harry Potter Wizarding World

 The Wizarding World of Harry Potter has been open to Muggles in Orlando since June 2010.
 After two years of construction and building excitement, the attraction was finally revealed within the larger "Islands of Adventure" in the Universal Studios Orlando.

 Harry Potter fans will be thrilled by the three exciting rides at the theme park: Harry Potter and the Forbidden Journey, Dragon Challenge and Flight of the Hippogriff.
 Six new Potter-based stores include items from the Weasley twins' mischievous magic and every flavor of beans.
 You can even enjoy a unique dining experience at Three Broomsticks and raise a Butter Beer to Harry and the gang.